-A longtime mission of the Collaborative has been to reach out to inner-city students and others in under-served communities to introduce them to newspaper careers and to help establish student newspapers in high schools throughout New England.
+A longtime mission of the Collaborative has been to reach out to inner-city students and others in under-served communities to introduce them to careers in journalism and to help establish student newspapers in high schools throughout New England.

-The Collaborative’s key program is a week-long workshop in June during which a select group of students gather for a week and produce a laboratory newspaper.
+The Collaborative’s key program is a week-long workshop in June during which a select group of students gather for a week and produce a laboratory newspaper and a multimedia site.
 This is an all-expense paid program, sponsored in part by Regis College, and in partnership with The Boston Globe.

 Students are housed at Regis College and work on stories throughout Greater Boston from a newsroom at Simmons College.